Victor Frankenstein: Characterization

 While many subsequent film adaptations (notably the 1931 movie Frankenstein and the Hammer Films series starring Peter Cushing) have portrayed Frankenstein as the prototypical "mad scientist", the novel portrayed him as a tragic figure.

 In the book, Frankenstein has many characteristics of a great scientist.
 At a young age, he has the initiative to study natural philosophy and mathematics.
 As an adult, he attributes his accomplishments in chemistry to the effort he put into the discipline, rather than his intelligence.
 Frankenstein also has great curiosity about the world, and even recalls that some of his earliest memories were his realizations about the laws of nature.
 It is his curiosity about the cause of life that leads him to creating the monster.

 Obsession plays a major role in the development of Frankenstein's character.
 First, as a child, he is obsessed with reading books on alchemy, astrology, and other pseudo-sciences.
 Later, as a young man, he often spends the entire night working in his laboratory.
-He then becomes enthralled with the study of life sciences - mainly dealing with death and the reanimation of corpses.
-Finally, after the monster is created, Frankenstein is consumed with guilt, despair, and regret, leading him to obsess over the nature of his creation.
+He then becomes enthralled with the study of life sciences – mainly dealing with death and the reanimation of corpses.
+Finally, after the monster is created, Frankenstein is consumed with guilt, despair, and regret, leading him to obsess over the nature of his creation and seek revenge.